Reliance Anaerobic Bacteria Reaction with Magnesium Anode Rod

 Steps to check:

 • 2.
-Disinfect tank: Drain several gallons from the tank, then introduce a diluted hydrogen peroxide solution (per Reliance or local plumbing guidelines) through the hot outlet or anode port.
-Let sit for several hours, then flush thoroughly.
+Disinfect tank: Drain several gallons from the tank, then introduce a diluted hydrogen peroxide solution (according to Reliance or local plumbing guidelines) through the hot outlet or anode port.
+Let it sit for several hours, then flush thoroughly.

 • 3.
 Replace anode rod: Consider replacing the magnesium anode rod with an aluminum/zinc alloy anode designed to reduce odor.
 Use a Reliance-compatible rod and proper torque.